Mathematics Teacher (7-12), M.A.

 Student Teaching (4 credits)

-Students teaching with a New York State Internship Certificate must be enrolled in either SEED 7542T or SEED 7001T during every semester that they are teaching under the certificate.
+Students teaching with a New York State Internship Certificate must be enrolled in either SEED 7542T or 7001T during every semester that they are teaching under the certificate.

 Mathematics Education (12 credits)